Polymathic Pizza: Meta-Narratives - A Special Trojan Family Weekend Event

 Deverell has also taken the non-traditional path of scholarly writing in his telling of the attempted rescue of a little 3-year-old girl who, in 1949, fell nine stories down an abandoned well.
 His compassion and shared grief are palpable throughout the pages.
 He says, “the smallest of human stories matter.”
 Does Deverell’s deeply human connection to his subject compromise his historical narrative, or elevate it?
 Most certainly the latter.

-The polymathic question becomes; might this application of empathy tested in medicine and the humanities be the next evolution in other fields of learning such as engineering, law, architecture, business, …et al?
+The polymathic question becomes: might this application of empathy tested in medicine and the humanities be the next evolution in other fields of learning such as engineering, law, architecture, business, …et al?
 Imagine students trained in narrative-engineering, narrative-law, narrative-architecture, narrative-business.
 Empathetic engineers do make better engineers, so the saying goes.
 So, let’s explore together how we can bring empathy into whatever field, place, or space we are in.

 Speaker Information